Chumba Review

 The responsive web build also works well on mobile browsers if you don't want the app.

 Support is the weakest leg of the product.
 Primary channel is email plus a Zendesk-hosted help center.
 There's no general-purpose 24/7 live chat for most account tiers, a meaningful gap relative to Stake.us and Pulsz, both of which run 24/7 chat.
-Email turnaround in our experience runs 24-48 hours for routine tickets, longer during weekends and US holidays.
+Email turnaround generally runs 24-48 hours for routine tickets, longer during weekends and US holidays.

 Higher VIP tiers gain more direct contact paths including dedicated host relationships, but that doesn't help the median player.